 Ethics and Malpractice

-Data Analytics & Applied Mathematics (DAAM) is committed in ensuring the highest standards of publication ethics whereas the publication malpractice is strictly prohibited by all possible measure.
-Our responsibility is to publish original work to the highest possible standards, as also expected from our reviewers and authors.
+International Journal of Engineering, Technology and Sciences (IJETS) is committed to ensuring the highest standards of publication ethics whereas the publication malpractice is strictly prohibited by all possible measure.
+Our responsibility is to publish original work of value to the intellectual community in the best possible form and to the highest possible standards.
+We expect similar standards from our reviewers and authors.
 Honesty, originality and fair dealing on the part of authors, and fairness, objectivity and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve our goal.
-DAAM endorses and behaves in accordance with the codes of conduct and international standards established by the Committee on Publication Ethics.
-DAAM is committed in following the best practices on ethical matters, errors, and retractions, and to provide legal review if necessary.
+IJETS endorses and behaves in accordance with the codes of conduct and international standards established by the Committee on Publication Ethics.
+IJEST is committed to following best practices on ethical matters, errors, and retractions, and to provide legal review if necessary.

-- responsible for deciding which of the articles submitted to the journal should be published;
+- The Editors are responsible for deciding which of the articles submitted to the journal should be published;

-- allow to discuss with other editors or reviewers in making decision;
+- The Editors may discuss with other editors or reviewers in making decision;

-- responsible on evaluating manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors;
+- The Editors evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors;

-- prohibited disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate;
+- The Editors must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate;

-- need to ensure a fair and appropriate peer review process;
+- The Editors should ensure a fair and appropriate peer review process;

 EDITORIAL BOARD RESPONSIBILITIES